Madeline Bassett

-Madeline Bassett is a fictional character in the Jeeves stories by English comic writer P. G. Wodehouse, being an excessively sentimental and fanciful young woman to whom Bertie Wooster periodically finds himself reluctantly engaged.
+Madeline Bassett is a fictional character in the Jeeves stories by English comic writer P. G. Wodehouse, being an excessively sentimental and fanciful young woman to whom Bertie Wooster intermittently, and reluctantly, finds himself engaged.

 Life and character

 The daughter of Sir Watkyn Bassett and the cousin of Stephanie "Stiffy" Byng, Madeline has golden hair, a treacly voice, a tinkling, silvery laugh and when she sighs, it sounds "like the wind going out of a rubber duck".
 Bertie Wooster describes her in Right Ho, Jeeves as "a pretty enough girl in a droopy, blonde, saucer-eyed way but not the sort of breath-taker that takes the breath", though elsewhere he describes her as "physically in the pin-up class".
 He also notes that she is excessively mushy and fanciful, regularly espousing whimsical beliefs about gnomes and stars.
 She plays piano and is apt to sing folk songs, especially when she is trying to cheer herself up.
 She was educated at Roedean.
 Madeline enjoys reading Christopher Robin and Winnie the Pooh and the works of Rosie M. Banks.
 Inspired by the poet Percy Bysshe Shelley to become a vegetarian, she nonetheless has no knowledge of cooking.

 While generally calm, she is capable of giving out an angry glare that could match even that of Bertie's Aunt Agatha.
 Bertie is surprised to learn this in Stiff Upper Lip, Jeeves, when he asks her hypothetically what would happen if Gussie Fink-Nottle ate steak and kidney pie (against her wish for him to be vegetarian).
 She questions Bertie if Gussie has been doing so.
 As Bertie states: "I had never supposed that she had it in her to give anyone a piercing look, but that is what she gave me now.
 I don't think even Aunt Agatha's eyes have bored more deeply into me."